 Don’t click on it if you don’t know the sender.
 If you do recognize the email address sending you the link, call that person to verify that they actually sent you that link and that it’s legitimate.

 Receipt, Credit Memo, Shipping Notice or Invoice For Something You Didn’t Buy

 Criminals commonly send out spam messages claiming to be from FedEx or UPS which include a file attachment “invoice” or “delivery notice.”
 Allegedly, the driver couldn’t deliver a package or needs payment for a package.

 Scammers also send messages that look like they’re from companies with legitimate-sounding names, or even from well-known airlines or hotel chains.
 The email may include a file attachment – supposedly an invoice, receipt or credit slip – which you absolutely should NOT open.

 You might be very tempted to open the file attachment.
 It might claim that a company charged your credit card for something you didn’t buy or that it needs to credit an amount back to your card for some reason.
 Opening the file could infect your computer with malware and/or cause it to start sending out thousands of junk messages.

 It is important to monitor your credit card statements for unusual activity.
 If you just pay the bill without spending any time looking at it, you may miss suspicious charges.

 If your email has been hacked, you need to have your computer checked out and cleaned of any remaining malware.
 Then, change the passwords to any sites you may have visited since the incident, especially email and banking websites.

-If you have lost money to an email or other scam, including giving your credit card number to criminals selling fake antivirus software, report it to the appropriate authorities.
+If you have lost money to any type of scam, including giving your credit card number to criminals selling fake antivirus software, report it to the appropriate authorities.
 Immediately notify the issuers of any credit cards involved in the scams.